Last-Click Attribution: Why You’re Leaving Money on the Table

 There are many different attribution models to choose from as an alternative to LCA.
 Check out some of them below.

-This model gives credit to the first source someone visits or clicks on and which takes them to your site.
+This model gives credit to the first source someone visits or clicks on and takes them to your site.

 Imagine you own a gym.
 Someone finds your company after searching your name and then signs up via your website.
 Because of the search, the ‘Organic’ channel gets the credit for the sale in Google Analytics.